 help drive the next conservation success

 Your purchase of an Endangered Resources license plate helps protect and restore Wisconsin's rare wildlife species and habitats.
 The $25 annual donation you make to keep the plate is critical for this important conservation work.
-Your new plate will support rare species work not eligible for the grants that provide the bulk of the funding.

 Frequently asked questions

 Read the FAQ below for more information about the Endangered Resources license plates.

 - When and where can I buy the Endangered Resources license plate

 You can buy a bald eagle or wolf design plate at any time from the Wisconsin Department of Transportation.
 No need to wait for your renewal notice or until your existing plate wears out.
 However, making this switch during registration renewal is most economical because DOT retains your original registration date.
 Thus, switching plates in the middle of your renewal cycle may mean you are asked twice in one year for the $25 donation.

 Download and fill out Form MV2858 and mail it in, or fill it out at the DMV customer service center near you.
 The plate will be mailed to you by the Department of Transportation.

 - How much does the Endangered Resources plate cost?